How does hormone therapy work?

 LHRH agonists (luteinizing hormone-releasing hormone agonists) are the most common type of injection or implant.
 There are several available that all work in the same way, including:

 - goserelin (Zoladex®)

 - leuprorelin acetate (Prostap® or Lutrate®)

 - triptorelin (Decapeptyl® or Gonapeptyl Depot®)

-When you first start this treatment, you will have two injections on the same day – one on each side of your abdomen (stomach area).
-You will then have a single injection once a month, or switch to an LHRH agonist after discussing this with their doctor.
+When you start degarelix, you’ll have two injections on the same day – one on each side of your abdomen (stomach area).
+You will then have one injection every month, or some men switch to an LHRH agonist after discussing this with their doctor.

-You may be offered tablets to block testosterone from getting to the cancer cells.
-These tablets are called anti-androgens.
+Anti-androgen tablets stop testosterone from reaching the cancer cells.
 They can be used:

 - on their own

 - after surgery to remove the testicles (orchidectomy).